 This is not just a local problem; it exists at every level of maternal and newborn health and in all countries.
 The World Health Organisation declared in 2015 that engaging with fathers is important, based on the evidence that this improves maternal and newborn health, but little has resulted from this.
 The tension between what the evidence says about a family approach to birth and what maternal and newborn health services deliver is a permanent feature of the sector.
 A gender transformative approach must find new ways around this.

 Principle 3: build around the father’s relationship with the child

 When fathers hold and care for their babies, hormonal changes are triggered, leading to changed behaviours and permanent neurobiological changes that tune men into the needs of the infant.
 The more fathers are directly connected to their babies, the more their innate capacities to care are switched on.
-(A review of recent research on the biology and neurobiology of fatherhood, compiled by our team, is shown at Fatherhood Global.)
+(See our review of recent research on the biology and neurobiology of fatherhood.)

 Patriarchal societies discourage father-child attachment; maternal and newborn health services do not prioritise it.

 Principle 4: engage mothers and fathers as coparents